MailTape/MailTape-v1/_posts/2019-12-08-Fun-Fun-Funeral.md

 track3_link: 'https://mailtapesounds.s3.amazonaws.com/383/track3.mp3'
 author: Anaïs G
 ---
 <p id="introduction">This morning, the climate is one of grumbling and discontent.
-Voices are being raised in the streets to try to make things happen, to have adecent life and above al to respected as suchand according to our professions.
+Voices are being raised in the streets to try to make things happen, to have a decent life and above all to respecte as such and according to our professions.
 Fortunately, we have the [Fun Fun Funeral](https://funfunfuneral.bandcamp.com/) selection to soo the tensions and put some balm to the heart.
 <br><br>
 [Fun Fun Funeral](https://www.facebook.com/funfunfuneral/) is madness and joy.
 It's a multitude of mixed emotions and an incredible palette of colours.
 Their firts album "[Everything Is Ok](https://soundcloud.com/octobertone/sets/fun-fun-funeral-everything-is)" released on Ocotber 25th is a concentred of good mood and these days it feels good !
 </p>